SBA 7(a) Program

 - Higher Loan to Values than conventional loans

 - For-profit businesses

 - Small to medium sized businesses

-- Owner-users that occupy a minimum of 51% of the usable square footage of an existing building or 60% of newly constructed space acquired with loan proceeds
+- Owner-users that occupy a minimum of a majority of the usable square footage of an existing building or 60% of newly constructed space acquired with loan proceeds